 - a.
-A warning, issued to a student and filed in student records (first instance minor violation) - b.
-A warning prior to expulsion issued to a student separately or as part of a Decision of an Academic and Disciplinary Commission, and filed in student records (repeated instances of minor violations, first instance major violation) - c.
+A warning, issued to a student and filed in student records (first instance minor violation); - b.
+A warning prior to expulsion issued to a student separately or as part of a Decision of an Academic and Disciplinary Commission, and filed in student records (repeated instances of minor violations, first instance major violation); - c.
 Placement on a period of Academic and Disciplinary Probation, ranging in duration from one semester (two or more minor violations), one academic year (repeated instances of minor violations or a major violation), the entire course of study (repeated instances of minor violations or a major violation).
-Placing a student on Academic and Disciplinary probation may be used in conjunction with other disciplinary measures. - d.
-Ban from participating in official University extracurricular programs and clubs (repeated minor violations, first or second major violation) - e.
-Ban on sitting examinations (failure to comply with financial obligations, first or second major violation) - f.
-Immediate failing (zero credit) of a given course without the possibility of taking any (a first or second) remedial examination (cheating, first instance; failed oral examination) - g.
-Annulment of a diet of examinations with the possibility of taking any (a first or second) remedial examinations, as defined by a Decision of an Academic and Disciplinary Commission (cheating, first instance, where the Commission finds extraordinary or extenuating circumstances; plagiarism; failed oral examination and severe suspicion of cheating) - h.
-Oral examination (suspicion of cheating; suspicion of plagiarism) - i.
-Loss of Academic Scholarship (minor violation, first or repeated instances; major violation).
-This provision stands in conjunction with requirements on maintaining an Academic Scholarship, defined by the Call for Granting Academic Scholarship, issued by the University. - j.
-Expulsion from the University and loss of all privileges (minor or major violation committed while on period of Academic and Disciplinary Probation, first or second instance of major violation) - k.
+Placing a student on Academic and Disciplinary probation may be used in conjunction with other disciplinary measures; - d.
+Ban from participating in official University extracurricular programs and clubs (repeated minor violations, first or second major violation); - e.
+Ban on sitting examinations (failure to comply with financial obligations, first or second major violation); - f.
+Immediate failing (zero credit) of a given course without the possibility of taking Final Examination (cheating, first instance, coursework components); - g.
+Annulment of a diet of examinations with the possibility of taking Remedial Examinations, as defined by a Decision of an Academic and Disciplinary Commission (cheating, first instance; plagiarism; failed viva voce examination and severe suspicion of cheating).
+This does not apply to breaches of examination procedure for a final or remedial exam; see point h and i of this article; - h.
+In case of cheating during the Final Examination, the penalties must include either the immediate failing of all courses within the given diet of examinations (zero credit), without the possibility of taking remedial examinations, or expulsion from the University; - i.
+In case of cheating during the Remedial Examination when a student is required to sit two or more remedial examinations, the penalties must include either the immediate failing of all courses within the given diet of examinations (zero credit for all remedial examinations) with the possibility of repeating the study year, or expulsion from the University;

+- j.
+In case of cheating during the Remedial Examination when a student is required to sit only one remedial examination, the penalties must include immediate failing of the module (zero credit) with either the possibility of repeating the study year, or expulsion from the University. - a.
+This module may not be transferred to the next year of the programme. - b.
+If the student is already repeating a study year, his/her student status will be terminated from the programme as third re-registration in the same study year is impermissible. - k.
+Viva voce examination (suspicion of cheating; suspicion of plagiarism); - Loss of Academic Scholarship (minor violation, first or repeated instances; major violation).
+This provision stands in conjunction with requirements on maintaining an Academic Scholarship, defined by the Call for Granting Academic Scholarship, issued by the University; - m.
+Expulsion from the University and loss of all privileges (minor or major violation committed while on period of Academic and Disciplinary Probation, first or second instance of major violation); - n.
 The University retains the right to place additional bans or requirements, subject to a Decision by the Academic and Disciplinary Commission, where appropriate (e.g. the setting of additional academic tasks, compensation for damages or lost of University property, public reprimands).